ni/semi-test-library-dotnet/Examples/source/TestPrograms/Accelerometer/README.md

 > 1. Click the Enable Offline Mode button  on the TSM toolbar.
 To run the test program, click the Start/Resume Lot button on the TSM toolbar.
 > 2. Launch the Test Program Editor and select the Offline Mode panel to view the path to the Offline Mode system configuration file TSM uses to create simulated instruments for Accelerometer.seq.
 > 3. Click the Disable Offline Mode button to return to the default TSM behavior.
+>
+> *Using with STS Software 24.5*:
+> To use this example with STS Software 24.5, you must use the sequence file named "Accelerometer.STSSoftware24.5.seq".
+> This version of the sequence file is compatible STS Software 24.5.
+> It uses the older step prototypes for the following TestStand steps, which changed between 24.5 and 25.0 (refer to documented changes in release notes):
+>
+> - Setup NI Digital Instrumentation
+    - SetupAndCleanupSteps.SetupNIDigitalPatternInstrumentation(NationalInstruments.TestStand.SemiconductorModule.CodeModuleAPI.ISemiconductorModuleContext, Boolean, System.String, System.String)
+> - Cleanup Instrumentation
+>   - SetupAndCleanupSteps.CleanupInstrumentation(NationalInstruments.TestStand.SemiconductorModule.CodeModuleAPI.ISemiconductorModuleContext, Boolean, NationalInstruments.SemiconductorTestLibrary.TestStandSteps.NIInstrumentType)
+>
+> The "Accelerometer.STSSoftware24.5.seq" file can be opened on a system with 25.0, but it will appear broken and cannot run without modifications.
+> Similarly, "Accelerometer.seq" file can be open on a system with 24.0, but it will appear broken and cannot run without modifications.

 ## Using the Example